It’s not the only factor, but the type of pet insurance you buy will impact your happiness with the coverage.

 #3 Wellness Pet Insurance

-Wellness pet insurance can help you pay for routine visits to the vet for annual exams, vaccinations, prevention of parasites, fleas, and ticks, and some diagnostic tests such as fecal analyses.
+Wellness pet insurance can help you pay for routine visits to the vet for annual exams, vaccinations, dental work, prevention of parasites, fleas, and ticks, and some diagnostic tests such as fecal analyses.

 Wellness coverage — also known as preventive care coverage — does not protect you from unexpected pet care expenses such as a newly diagnosed illness or treatment after an accident.